makingmusic/rl_gridworld/README.md

 # RL Gridworld

 This is a Reinforcement Learning implementation of Q-Learning in both 1D and 2D gridworld environments.
 Why you ask?
 Well, the reason is to learn.
-Like really learn what is going on underneath.

 ## Quick Start